Kerman: History

-Under the rule of the Seljuk Turks in the 11th and 12th centuries, Kerman remained virtually independent, conquering Oman and Fars.
+Under Seljuk Turkish rule in the 11th and 12th centuries, Kerman remained virtually independent, conquering Oman and Fars.
 When Marco Polo visited Kerman in 1271, it had become a major trade emporium linking the Persian Gulf with Khorasan and Central Asia.
 Subsequently, however, the city was sacked many times by various invaders.
 Kerman expanded rapidly during the Safavid dynasty.
 Carpets and rugs were exported to England and Germany during this period.

 In 1793 Lotf Ali Khan defeated the Qajars, and in 1794 he captured Kerman.
 But soon after he was besieged in Kerman for six months by Agha Mohammad Khan Qajar.
-When the city fell to Agha Mohammad Khan, angered by the popular support that Lotf Ali Khan had received, many of the male inhabitants were killed or blinded, and a pile was made out of 20,000 detached eyeballs and poured in front of the victorious Agha Mohammad Khan.
-Many women and children were sold into slavery, and in 90 days the city turned into ruins.
-However, the Zoroastrians of Kerman who had been strong supporters of Lotf Ali Khan suffered the wrath of the founder of Qajar dynasty the most during this period.
+When the city fell to Agha Mohammad Khan, angered by the popular support that Lotf Ali Khan had received, many of the male inhabitants were killed or blinded, and a pile was made out of 20,000 detached eyeballs and piled in front of the victorious Agha Mohammad Khan.